Kia EV3 (2024) specs, price, ratings and reviews

 In practice

 WLTP consumption is 15.0 kWh/100km (manufacturer figure).
 In the first year, including winter trips, owners report mixed around 17.5 kWh/100km (owner forums, n≈12, not measured by us); the sample is still small because the model has only been on the road since 2024.
 The boot is 460 l plus a small frunk.
 The braked towing weight is 1,000 kg.
-The indicative list price rose from about 36,995 euro (peildatum autumn 2024) to 37,995 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 36,995 euro (reference date autumn 2024) to 37,995 euro now, a from-price, no offer and no forecast.

 Points to note